Lanzhotsky/freecodecamp-projects/README.md

 This repository contains the projects and exercises I completed as part of my journey through the freeCodeCamp.org web development certifications.
 It includes work in HTML, CSS, JavaScript, and more.

-## Projects
+## Certifications

 ### Responsive Web Design
 - **Cat Photo App**: Using HTML tags to add photos, buttons, and other elements to a webpage.
-[View Project](link-to-project)
+- **Cafe Menu**: Using HTML and CSS to create a menu for a coffee shop.
+- **Colored Markers**: Using HTML and CSS to learn about the different ways to apply colors and styles to a webpage.
-- **Survey Form**: A responsive form built with HTML and CSS.
-[View Project](link-to-project)
+- **Registration Form**: Using HTML and CSS to create a registration form.

-### JavaScript Algorithms and Data Structures

-## How to Use
-1. Clone this repository: `git clone https://github.com/your-username/your-repo-name.git`
-2. Navigate to the project directory.
-3. Open the HTML files in your browser to view the projects.

 ## Technologies Used
 - HTML